tinkerness/YatraMithra_ai/README.md

 <!-- ## Future Improvements

-- **Enhanced Recommendations:** Integrate more detailed and personalized travel recommendations.
 - **User Reviews:** Allow users to submit and view reviews for travel locations.
-- **Interactive Maps:** Integrate interactive maps to visualize travel locations.
-- **Additional APIs:** Incorporate more APIs for additional data sources and features.
 - **Multi-language Support:** Add support for multiple languages to cater to a global audience. -->